-Fitting energy saving light bulbs in your home can help reduce your energy costs.
+Fitting energy saving light bulbs in your home can reduce your energy costs.
 LEDs are now common and could offer savings of up to 80% or more against older types of bulbs.
-Whilst they may be more expensive to buy, along with reducing your energy costs they will normally last significantly longer than older bulbs and start instantly.
-A wide variety of styles and wattages are available.
+Whilst they may be a little more expensive to buy, along with reducing your energy costs they will normally last significantly longer than older bulbs, reducing waste.
+A wide variety of styles, colours and wattages are available.